"The Rite": A Movie Review.

 On Evil, pp. 16-18 (emphasis added).

-The corpse laid out on the table emphasizes associations to the writings of T.S.
-Eliot. ("The Love Song of J. Alfred Prufrock.")
 Suicides are persons who reject the gift of life.
-Evil is turning away from God through the inability to love, disdain for all of creation ("everything is shit"), abandonment of morality ("there is no good or evil"), loss of truth ("there is no truth"), and the worship of power, pleasure, manipulation and delight in the pain of others.
-This may be the moment to insert another "error" in this essay. ("What is it like to be tortured?" and "Why I am not an ethical relativist.")
+Evil is turning away from God through the inability to love, disdain for all of creation ("everything is shit"), abandonment of morality ("there is no good or evil"), loss of truth ("there is no truth"), and the worship of power, pleasure, manipulation and delight in the pain of others. ("What is it like to be tortured?" and "Why I am not an ethical relativist.")

 "A crowd flowed under London Bridge, so many, I had not thought death had undone so many."

-T.S.
-Eliot, "The Wasteland," I. The Burial of the Dead, in John Wain, ed., The Oxford Anthology of English Poetry (Oxford: Oxford University Press, 1986), p.
-622. In an interview with William F. Buckley, Jr., Malcolm Muggeridge defined the modern world as the choice between "a clenched fist and an erect phallus."
+In an interview with William F. Buckley, Jr., Malcolm Muggeridge defined the modern world as the choice between "a clenched fist and an erect phallus."
 They may amount to the same thing, Mr. Muggeridge.
 I certainly prefer the latter to the former. ("What a Man's Gotta Do" and "America's Love of Violence.")

 "It has long been abudantly clear to me that I was born into a dying, if not already dead civilization."

 Malcolm Muggeridge, "A Part in Search of a Play," in Chronicles of Wasted Time: An Autobiography (Washington: Regnery, 1972), pp. 14-15 and Malcolm Muggeridge, "St. Augustine," in A Third Testament (New York: Ballantine, 1976), pp. 38-41. (" ... because it is God's will.")
-The "dying civilization" is Christendom.
-And yet, the "Gates of Hell shall not prevail against love." ("Is it rational to believe in God?" and "Pieta.")

-Finding himself in this "Wasteland," Thomas Merton sought to understand phenomena like the Holocaust and neverending warfare because he understood that the monastery is also in the world, even as monks -- or all clergy -- are fallen or sinful men and women like other persons:
+Finding himself in this "Wasteland," Thomas Merton sought to understand phenomena like the Holocaust and neverending warfare because he felt that the monastery is also in the world, even as monks -- or all clergy -- are fallen or sinful men and women like other persons:

 "And so I ask myself: what is the meaning of a concept of sanity that excludes love, considers it irrelevant, and destroys our capacity to love other human beings, to respond to their needs and their sufferings, to recognize them also as persons, to apprehend their pain as our own?
 Evidently this is not necessary for 'sanity' at all.
 It is a religious notion, a spiritual notion, a Christian notion.
 What business have we to equate 'sanity' with 'Christianity'?
 None at all, obviously.
 The worst error is to imagine that a Christian must try to be 'sane' like everybody else, that we belong in our kind of society.
 That we must be 'realistic' about it. [adjust!]
 We must develop a sane Christianity: and there have been plenty of sane Christians in the past.
 Torture is nothing new, is it?
 We ought to be able to rationalize a little brain washing, and genocide, and find a place for nuclear war, or at least for napalm bombs in our moral theology. ...
 Even Christians can shake off their sentimental prejudices about charity, and become 'sane' like Eichman.
 They can even cling to certain Christian formulas, and fit them into a Totalist ideology.
 Let them talk about justice, charity, love and the rest.
 These words have not stopped some sane men from acting very sanely and cleverly in the past. ..."